Friday, November 2, 2007

 Now I felt sorry for myself, stuck here with him.

-Fortunately my cheeseburger and fries arrived, so my lunch preoccupied me for a while.
+Fortunately my cheeseburger and fries arrived, so my lunch occupied me for a while.
 They make a good burger there.

 But soon enough the burger and fries were gone, but Steve was still there.
 He’d ordered another Manhattan, and another pitcher of beer.
-Of course he also tried to order me a Manhattan, but I stood firm on that score.
+He also tried to order me a Manhattan, but I stood firm on that score.

-I wouldn’t be able to put down more than a few scraps of Steve’s life story here, even if I wanted to, because frankly I was barely listening.
-And also because after a while I realized I was falling into, or rising into, one of those episodes of mine, becoming detached from the world and myself.
+Steve went on with his life story, but I wouldn’t be able to put down more than a few scraps of it here even if I wanted to, because, just as he had no doubt barely been listening to my own life story, I was probably even more barely listening to his, and after a while I realized I was falling into, or rising into, one of those episodes of mine, becoming detached from the world and myself.
 I could see Steve’s lips moving but I couldn’t make out any words at all.
-Oddly enough though I was hearing that song that had been playing earlier, the one about people who need people.
+Oddly enough though I was hearing, as if from another room, that song that had been playing earlier, the one about people who need people.

 I hate these episodes.
 There’s always the fear that the episode will never end.
-And so the thing to do is to force it to end, by doing something, anything.
+And so the thing to do is to try to force it to end, by doing something, anything.

 “Excuse me, Steve,” I heard myself say.
-“I have to go to the men’s room.”
+“I have to go to the – you know –”

 I got up in a sort of panic and made my way to the men’s room.